umarmuhandis/sellit-ai/README.md

 docker run -p 3000:3000 my-app
 ```

-The containerized application can be deployed to any platform that supports Docker, including:
+The containerized application can be deployed to any platform that supports Docker:

 - AWS ECS
 - Google Cloud Run